riyasellyas/DNN/README.md

 # DNN
-Created a deep neural net for data classification of  two labels.
+A deep neural net for data classification of  two labels.
+Perceptron model neural net for multiclass datasets.